roura356a/roura356a/README.md

 ## ¡Hola! :wave:
-I’m [Alberto Roura](https://albertoroura.com/), a cloud computing _nerd_ from Spain specialised in all things “_China IT_”
+I’m [Alberto Roura](https://albertoroura.com/), a cloud computing _nerd_ from Spain specialised in all things “_China Cloud_”

 ### :cloud: Alibaba Cloud
 Alibaba Cloud awarded me as MVP in 2018, 2019 & 2020, becoming eventually the **#1** MVP globally.
 Do you need help?
-I provide Training/Consulting services through [Roopu Cloud](https://roopu.cloud/), a company I co-founded.
+I provide [Implementation/Consulting services](https://albertoroura.com/alibaba-cloud-consulting/).
 If you want to learn how to start deploying in China or need a hand on using Alibaba Cloud, I can help with general consulting, cloud migrations, solutions architecting, health checks and custom reporting.

 ### :thought_balloon: Social Media